1923 Half Dollar Value Checker: Errors List & ā€œSā€ Mint Mark Worth

 S2,178,000105,0004.8209%

-The 1923-S half dollar explains its condition rarity status.
-From an original mintage of 2,178,000 coins struck exclusively at San Francisco, only approximately 105,000 examples are estimated to survive today—a mere 4.82% survival rate that reflects nearly a century of heavy circulation and melting.
+The 1923-S half dollar’s survival data explains its condition rarity status.
+From an original mintage of 2,178,000 coins struck exclusively at San Francisco, fewer than 5% of the original mintage is estimated to survive today — reflecting nearly a century of heavy circulation and silver melting.

 The survival data reveals why collectors and dealers recognize the 1923-S as a true condition rarity despite its substantial original production.
-As the vast majority of survivors show substantial wear from circulation during the Roaring Twenties economic boom, when half dollars saw extensive commercial use.
+The vast majority of survivors show substantial wear from circulation during the Roaring Twenties economic boom, when half dollars saw extensive commercial use.

 Also Read: What Half Dollars Are Worth Money?